Eat Real Food, Be Real Awesome

 - Vitamin K– You can find this vitamin in your dark, leafy green vegetables and it’s important for blood clotting, but also, it’s important (along with some other vitamins and minerals) for forming strong bones.
 We want our bone matrix strong and supported, so once again, we can train hard and stay injury free.

 - Vitamin A– This vitamin is found in nutrient dense foods like liver, but also in plenty of fruits and vegetables like carrots, spinach and sweet potatoes and is incredibly important for athletes.
-While it has many roles, one those is the role of keeping the lining of our nose and lungs moist, which protects the body from bacteria and viruses, therefore preventing possible infections, helping to keep us healthy and continue training even though we might be exposed to sick family members or co-workers.
+While it has many roles, one important to us is keeping the lining of our nose and lungs moist.
+This protects the body from bacteria and viruses, preventing possible infections and helping to keep us healthy and training hard even though we might be exposed to sick family members or co-workers.

 - Minerals– Magnesium, potassium, calcium and sulfur, to name just a few, play several crucial roles within the body.
 These minerals are in part, responsible for maintaining low blood pressure, maintaining fluid balance within our cells, converting our carbs, proteins and fats to energy, and without enough of some specific minerals, like magnesium or potassium, we can experience muscle weakness, muscle cramps, and fatigue to name a few issues.
 No one wants to suffer through an endurance event experiencing any of these symptoms

 - Antioxidants– These are chemicals that protect your cells against the effects of free radicals, which are substances that play a role in promoting conditions like heart disease and cancer.
 Plant based foods contain several different known (and probably a ton of unknown forms of antioxidants!!), which just validates even more that eating, whole, nutrient dense foods is the best route to health, wellness and awesome training. 🙂